AGNORT/SMKP/README.md

 [![INFORMS Journal on Computing Logo](https://INFORMSJoC.github.io/logos/INFORMS_Journal_on_Computing_Header.jpg)](https://pubsonline.informs.org/journal/ijoc)

-# A DP-based Exact Method for the Submodular Knapsack
+# A DP-based Exact Method for the Submodular Knapsack Problem

 This repository accompanies the paper submitted to the [INFORMS Journal on Computing (IJOC)](https://pubsonline.informs.org/journal/ijoc).
 All source code is released under the [MIT License](LICENSE).